PM Narendra Modi holds meeting with union ministers at his residence

+Both cabinet- and minister of state-rank ministers were present in these meetings, sources said.
+All the meetings lasted for nearly five hours and BJP president J P Nadda was present in most of them.

-Besides Shah and Singh, union ministers Nirmala Sitharaman and Piyush Goyal are also attending today's meeting, the sources said.
+Besides Shah and Singh, union ministers Nirmala Sitharaman, Piyush Goyal, Dharmendra Pradhan, Narendra Singh Tomar were among those who attended Sunday's meeting, the sources said.

+Other than BJP chief Nadda, the party's general secretary (organisation) BL Santhosh was also present at the meet, they said, adding this meeting was in line with the earlier meetings between union ministers and the prime minister.

-While details of the meeting were not known, political observers feel this could be an exercise before an expected cabinet expansion and reshuffle.
+Political observers feel this could be an exercise before an expected cabinet expansion and reshuffle.
+Several ministers in the Modi government have been holding charge of multiple ministries.

+The BJP is carrying out similar review exercise in various states and has been holding meetings with the chief ministers and leaders of states ruled by it.

 Also Read: Steps taken by Om Birla enriched parliamentary democracy, enhanced productivity: PM Modi